CodingGagan/markdown_test/apis/deprecated-apis/budgets-api-retired.md

 ## Configuring currency

 The `amount` parameter will always be determined using your configured currency type.
-You can manually change your currency type in Kubecost by selecting _Settings_, then scrolling to Currency and selecting your desired currency from the dropdown (remember to confirm your choice by selecting _Save_ at the bottom of the page).
+You can manually change your currency type in nOps by selecting _Settings_, then scrolling to Currency and selecting your desired currency from the dropdown (remember to confirm your choice by selecting _Save_ at the bottom of the page).

-Kubecost does **not** convert spending costs to other currency types; it will only change the symbol displayed in the UI next to costs.
+nOps does **not** convert spending costs to other currency types; it will only change the symbol displayed in the UI next to costs.
 For best results, configure your currency to what matches your spend.

 ## Examples